LesterAJohn/IBKR-SwingTrader-Hedge-Project/README.md

 - GPU are not yet enabled as part of the NinjaTrader Platform.
 Recommendation is to use this component headless.

 ## Linux System
-This system is used for IBKR Trader Workstation, ibcAlpha IBC and Hedge_Project Option Writer Components
+This system is used for IBKR Trader Workstation, ibcAlpha IBC, Mongodb Community Edition and Hedge_Project Option Writer Components
 - Linux version 8
 - 4 Physical or Virtula CPUs
 - 8 GB of Memory
-- SSD 40GB Harddrive
+- SSD 60GB Harddrive
 - 1 Gb Internet Connection